 George Oldziey has been a professional musician since the age of 14.
-After his first three years in Brooklyn, NY, George grew up and spent his high school years in Westwood, NJ.
+After spending his first three years in Brooklyn, NY, George grew up and spent his high school years in Westwood, NJ.
 He began studying accordion at the age of 7 but switched to trumpet two years later.
-While in Jr. High and High school, George studied with former "Tonight Show" trumpeter Carl Poole and jazz great George “Pee Wee” Erwin.
-He began playing trumpet professionally at the age of 15, playing various church jobs, club dates, and with the show bands in the Catskill hotels.
-While in high school, George was a four time member of the NJ All State Band and Orchestra, placing in the top 5 spots each year.
+While in Jr. High and High school, George studied with former Tonight Show trumpeter Carl Poole and jazz great George “Pee Wee” Erwin.
+He began playing trumpet professionally at the age of 15, playing various church jobs, club dates, and with show bands in the Catskill hotels.
+While in high school, George was a four time member of the NJ All State Band and Orchestra, placing in the top 5 each year.

 After graduating from high school, George moved to New York City to attend the Manhattan School of Music, where he played first trumpet with the MSM orchestra, wind ensemble, brass ensemble and contemporary music group.
 While at MSM, George studied trumpet with Cecil Collins, William Vacchiano and Mel Broiles, as well as conducting with Anton Coppola (uncle of Francis Ford Coppola).
 Some of his MSM classmates at that time included film composer Elliot Goldenthal, NYC Opera music director George Manahan, and jazz artists Angela Bolfil, Bob Mintzer and Kenny Kirkland.
 George soon became a much sought-after freelance performer in the NY metro area, versatile in all styles of music.